boveus/wifinder/readme.md

 ### About ###
-This is a project to use [Lua with Wireshark](https://wiki.wireshark.org/Lua) and [Roda](https://github.com/jeremyevans/roda) and some sort of front end interface to create a simple tracking program for tracking and finding information about wifi devices.
+This is a project to use [Lua with Wireshark](https://wiki.wireshark.org/Lua) and [Roda](https://github.com/jeremyevans/roda) and some sort of front end interface to an application that can be used for tracking and finding information about wifi devices.
+For the time being this is intended to passively monitor traffic rather than use packet injection to generate additional traffic.

 I am currently learning about packet dissection and capture filtering using Lua and Wireshark.
 Once I get some basic filtering set up, I am planning to store this data in a SQL DB and present it locally using Roda.